In Manifesto, El Paso Shooting Suspect Patrick Crusius Uses Donald Trump’s Term ‘Invasion’ About Immigration

 Trump last year described a wave of prospective immigrants to the United States as “an invasion of our country,” in a Twitter message, warning the hopeful migrants, “our Military is waiting for you!”

-In his so-called “manifesto” on 8Chan, the author believed by investigators to be Crucius says, “This attack is a response to the Hispanic invasion of Texas.
+In his so-called “manifesto” on 8Chan, the author believed by investigators to be Crucius explains his motivations.

+“This attack is a response to the Hispanic invasion of Texas.
 They are the instigators, not me.
-I am simply defending my country from cultural and ethnic replacement brought on by an invasion.”
+I am simply defending my country from cultural and ethnic replacement brought on by an invasion,” he allegedly wrote.

 BREAKING: El Paso Walmart gunman reportedly identified as 21-year-old Patrick Crusius pic.twitter.com/bdzwAATthw